AlaBouali/bane/docs/bruteforce/filemanager_finder.md

     socks5_proxies=[]
 )

-# Check if the search process has finished
+''' Check if the search process has finished''' if f.done():
-if f.done():
     # Get the result
     result = f.result